Personal defense weapon: History

 In 1938, the U.S. Army Ordnance Department received a request for a light rifle to be issued to mortarmen, radiomen, drivers, clerks, cooks, and similar grades.
 During field exercises, these troops found that the M1 Garand rifle was too heavy and too cumbersome for general issue.
 And, while handguns are undeniably convenient, they had limited range, accuracy and power.
 This request was refused by authorities.

 In 1940, after Germany's use of glider-borne and paratroop forces to infiltrate and attack strategic points behind the front lines, the request for a light rifle was resubmitted and subsequently approved.
 U.S. Army Ordnance issued a requirement for a "light rifle" with greater range, firepower, and accuracy than the M1911 pistol while weighing half as much as the M1 Garand.
 As a result, the U.S. developed the semi-automatic M1 Carbine and shortly thereafter the select-fire M2 Carbine.
-Widely employed until the end of the Vietnam War, these carbines are generally considered the forerunners of modern personal defense weapons.

-Developed during the 1980s, the "Personal Defense Weapon" (PDW) concept was created in response to a NATO request as a replacement for 9×19mm Parabellum submachine guns.
-The PDW is a compact automatic weapon that can defeat enemy body armor and which can be used conveniently by non-combatant and support troops, as well as a close quarters battle weapon for special forces and counter-terrorist groups.
+In 1969, AO-46 was an unsolicited design by Peter Andreevich Tkachev working at TsNIITochMash.
+Although not accepted for service, this design, in combination with report of the US use of the XM-177 in Vietnam led the GRAU to start the competition known as Project Modern, which led to the adoption of AKS-74U for service.

 Introduced in 1991, the FN P90 features a bullpup design with a futuristic appearance.
 It has a 50-round magazine housed horizontally above the barrel, an integrated reflex sight and fully ambidextrous controls.
 A simple blow-back automatic weapon, it was designed to fire the FN 5.7×28mm cartridge which can penetrate soft body armor.
 The P90 was designed to have a length no greater than a man's shoulder width, to allow it to be easily carried and maneuvered in tight spaces, such as the inside of an armored vehicle.